-If you are in the United States on an F-2 visa -- that is, as the dependent of an academic student on an F-1 visa -- then you might be getting bored.
+If you are in the United States on an F-2 visa—that is, as the family dependent of an academic student on an F-1 visa—then you might be getting bored.
 Your current visa status does not allow you to work in the United States.

 To qualify for an H-1B, you must:

-Typical H-1B applicants include accountants, architects, computer systems analysts, engineers, dietitians, physical therapists, chemists, hotel managers (of large hotels), upper-level business managers, and similarly skilled workers.
+Typical H-1B applicants include accountants, architects, software developers, engineers, dietitians, physical therapists, chemists, hotel managers (of large hotels), upper-level business managers, and similarly skilled workers.

 If you do in fact leave the United States before applying for the H-1B visa, you can apply for an H-1B visa from overseas.
-However, receiving it may take several weeks or months.
+However, receiving it might take several weeks or months.

 If you leave the U.S. after having changed to H-1B status, realize that you'll have to stop by a U.S. consulate to pick up an actual entry visa for use when you return to the United States.
-The agency that grants you the H-1B change of status is USCIS and it does not have the authority to issue you an actual visa for reentry.
-But you shouldn't have any trouble getting the physical visa, if your change of status was already approved.
+The agency that grants you the H-1B change of status is USCIS, and it does not have the authority to issue actual visas for U.S. reentry.
+Only the State Department can do that, through its overseas consulates and embassies.
+But you shouldn't have any trouble getting the physical visa from the consulate if your change of status was already approved by USCIS.

-The first step in the process of applying for H-1B status doesn't involve you -- your employer will need to file the LCA, which DOL will endorse.
-Next, your employer must file a visa petition on USCIS Form I-129.
-Because you're already in the U.S. in lawful status, you won't need to wait for this to be approved before proceeding.
-Instead, you can apply for a change of status at the same time, by adding an application for a change of status on USCIS Form I-539 to the packet of forms and materials that your employer submits.
-You can download this form and instructions from the I-539 page of the USCIS website.
+The first step in the process of applying for H-1B status doesn't involve you at all.
+Your employer will need to file the LCA, which DOL will endorse.
+Next, your employer must file a petition on USCIS Form I-129.
+Because you're presumably already in the U.S. in lawful status, your employer will request on the I-129 petition for your status to be changed to H-1B and extended for the duration of the petition, which typically is three years.

-Your employer may provide you with an attorney to help you through this complicated process.
-If not, it may be worth paying for one yourself.
-If you do the paperwork wrong, and your application gets delayed, the supply of visas may run out for the year, leaving you with a long wait.
+Your employer likely will work with an attorney to help with this complicated process.
+If not, you might gently suggest that it do so, in order to ensure the case is handled correctly.
+If the paperwork is done wrong, and your application gets delayed, the supply of visas will likely run out for the year, leaving you waiting another year to try again.